 At the initial stage, clinics specializing in infectious diseases were selected, including those in Tbilisi, Kutaisi and Batumi.
 Extra beds were also mobilized in Tbilisi and Gori in response to the increased number of cases.
 At the first stage, from the first day of the epidemic, 9 clinics with 826 beds were mobilized.
 At the second stage of mobilization, 12 clinics (1 247 beds) were cleared in stages along with the increase of the number of patients: 4 clinics on March 1, 3 clinics on April 18, and one clinic on April 29.
 For the second stage, a total of 29 clinics (both public and private) were selected in Tbilisi and the regions to engage in the process gradually, based on the increase of cases.
 At the same time, 24-hour, 48-hour, 72-hour, and 96-hour periods were defined for clearing these hospitals, depending on their sizes.
 In addition, new clinics in Rukhi and Batumi were equipped to meet basic needs and put into operation in early May.
-A total of 3,279 beds for COVID-19 and 1,050 beds (across 16 clinics) were mobilized by the end of May to treat patients with fever (at least one clinic in all regions).

 As a result, if international experience recommends 5-7 critical beds and the same number of ventilators for responding to COVID-19, in Georgia it is 5.2 per 10,000 adolescents’.
 The table below shows the distribution of fever and COVID-19 clinics: